mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ## Usage

-To make use of your ntfy installation, on Android for example, you need two things:
+To make use of your ntfy installation, on Android for example, you need the `ntfy` app.

-* the `ntfy` app
-* a UnifiedPush-compatible Matrix app

 You need to install the `ntfy` app on each device on which you want to receive push notifications through your ntfy server.
 The `ntfy` app will provide UnifiedPush notifications to any number of UnifiedPush-compatible messaging apps installed on the same device.